-Accredited Nursing Schools in California – Information & Rankings for 2020
+Nursing Schools in California - 2020 Rankings

 With only 657 registered nurses for every 100,000 people, California’s nurse-to-population ratio is one of the worst in the U.S. The Golden State’s nursing shortages are most acute in inner city and rural hospitals, though.
 In the more affluent parts of Los Angeles and the San Francisco Bay area, there’s something of a nursing glut, which may make it difficult for newly licensed RNs to gain a toehold.
 A smart strategy for new graduates may be to pay their dues in less glamorous health care facilities that will provide the acute care experience necessary to land the more desirable jobs.
 California’s nursing unions are very strong, so California nursing salaries are among the highest in the nation.
-To give you a head-start we have listed the best accredited nursing schools in California.
+To give you a head-start we have listed the best nursing schools in California.

 1. University of San Francisco, San Francisco